larryhudson/html-to-video-demo/README.md

 # Turning HTML into a video with Eleventy, Azure TTS, Puppeteer and ffmpeg

-## Step 3: Sync up the webpage with audio
+## Step 4: Take screenshots with Puppeteer

-This is the third step.
+This is the fourth step.